Sinking funds seem confusing when you’re new to budgeting, but they actually make budgeting easier!

 I share my referral link in this post because I’ve been a customer for over a decade now and I’ve only had good experiences with the account.
 The customer service has always been excellent, there are no overdraft or gotcha fees, and moving money is quick and easy.

 There are plenty of other banks that also offer high yield savings accounts perfect for sinking funds.
-If you’re bank doesn’t offer it, check out online banks like the ones I’ve reviewed here or peek around the site for reviews on other savings accounts perfect for sinking funds.
+If your bank doesn’t offer it, check out online banks like the ones I’ve reviewed here or peek around the site for reviews on other savings accounts perfect for sinking funds.

 How to include sinking funds in your budget